-Strategic Acquisitions - Have been working with MWRD, IEMA, IDNR and Dept. of Transportation and Highways to identify structures that need to be removed from waterways and flood areas.
-There is additional funding from MWRD, IEMA and IDNR so coordinating on the universe of projects and who will be working on each project.
-Have two projects in the pipeline so far - Fox Point Mobile Home Park in Wheeling, IL and Riverside Lawn in unincorporated Riverside Township, IL.
+Strategic Acquisitions: The county continues to coordinate with MWRD and IEMA to identify structures that need to be acquired and demolished from waterways and flood plains.
+There is additional funding from MWRD and IEMA so the county is coordinating on the universe of projects and who will be working on each project.
+Acquisition in Riverside Lawn in unincorporated Riverside Township, IL is underway and 21 properties have already been acquired.
+The initial land acquisition is complete and tenant relocation is underway for the Fox Point Mobile Home Park in Wheeling, IL.
+Agreements are being develop for several other projects are in the pipeline: Franklin Park; as well as additional structures in Wheeling Township and Leyden Township.